panda3d/panda3d-docs/programming/models-and-actors/loading-models.rst

       NodePath m = window->load_model(framework.get_models(), "mymodel.egg");

-The path name specified in the loadModel can be an absolute path, or a relative path.
+The path name specified in loadModel can be an absolute path, or a relative path.
 Relative is recommended.
 If a relative path is used, then Panda3D will search its model path to find the egg file.
 The model path is controlled by panda's :ref:`configuration file <the-configuration-file>`.